Rachel is a writer, an artist, AN ARTS Consultant and a Piano Teacher living in London.

 Rachel has led on projects at the intersection of art and technology, including co-founding the online platform, museme, employing machine learning for better art discovery.

-She has worked in fine art sales, non-profit development, arts journalism and public relations.
+She has worked in fine art sales, not-for-profit development, arts journalism and public relations.

-Rachel teaches Suzuki Method piano lessons adapted to each student, having trained for twenty years as a classical pianist.
+Rachel also teaches Suzuki Method piano lessons, taking a somatic approach adapted to each individual student, having trained for twenty years as a classical pianist.

 She received an MA History of Art on a merit scholarship from Birkbeck, University of London and a BA (Hons) Music from New York University.